 Aerobic activities are any activity that makes your heart and lungs work harder.
 To gain health benefits, government experts in the UK suggest that you should do at least 30 minutes of moderate-intensity physical activity on most days of the week.

-- 30 minutes is probably the minimum but you do not have to do this all at once.
+- 30 minutes at least is ideal but you do not have to do this all at once.
 For example, cycling to work and back for 15 minutes each way adds up to 30 minutes.
-A recent study showed that even less time may have some health benefits.

-- Moderate-intensity physical activity means that you get warm, mildly out of breath and mildly sweaty.
+- Moderate-intensity physical activity, as explained above, means that you get warm, mildly out of breath and mildly sweaty.
 For example, brisk walking, jogging, swimming, cycling, dancing, badminton, tennis, etc. However, as mentioned above, normal activities that are part of your daily routine (everyday activities) may make up some of the 30 minutes.
-For example, fairly heavy housework, DIY, climbing the stairs, or gardening can make you mildly out of breath and mildly sweaty.
+For example, housework, DIY, climbing lots of stairs, and gardening can all make you mildly out of breath and mildly sweaty.

 - On most days means that you cannot store up the benefits of physical activity.
 You need to do it regularly.
 Being physically active on at least five days a week is recommended.